busstoptaktik/geodesy/ruminations/010-rumination.md

 **Thomas Knudsen,** <thokn@sdfi.dk>, 2024-02-26

-## Why?
+## Motivation

 The most recent edition of ISO-19111 "Referencing by coordinates" was published in 2019.
 Hence, according to ISO's 5 year life cycle of standards, 19111 is up for consideration-of-revision in 2024.

-The following is my input to DS/S-276 (the Danish national committee of [ISO Technical Committee 211](https://www.isotc211.org/) "Geographic information/Geomatics"),  for discussion of that subject,
+The following is my input for these considerations to DS/S-276, the Danish national committee of [ISO Technical Committee 211](https://www.isotc211.org/).

-It is initially published here, as a part of the Rust Geodesy [Ruminations](https://github.com/busstoptaktik/geodesy/blob/main/ruminations/README.md), as it is by and large a result of my work with [Rust Geodesy](https://github.com/busstoptaktik/geodesy) as a demonstration platform, outlining a road towards a simpler, leaner ISO-19111.
+The material is initially published here, as a part of the Rust Geodesy [Ruminations](https://github.com/busstoptaktik/geodesy/blob/main/ruminations/README.md), as it is by and large a result of my work with [Rust Geodesy](https://github.com/busstoptaktik/geodesy) as a demonstration platform, outlining a road towards a simpler, leaner ISO-19111.

 The text is long, and the subject both sprawling and convoluted.
 But the gist of it is, that:

 - The original conceptual model behind 19111 was mostly in disagreement with the common geodetic world view.
 But it was simple and sufficient as long as nothing but metre-level absolute accuracy was required
 - As accuracy requirements grew, this non-geodetic conceptual model was not feasible anymore, and the 19111 model had to get into closer agreement with modern geodesy
 - The 2019 edition comprises an enormous leap in this direction, but there is still more work worth doing
-- Also, a number of concepts are too imprecise or too narrowly defined in 19111(2019), and hence should be reconsidered
+- Also, a number of concepts are either too vaguely or too restrictively defined in 19111(2019), and hence should be reconsidered

 ## Introduction